JulianSerio/JulianSerio/README.md

 ### Hi there 👋

-Hey there!
-I'm Julian, hailing from Argentina, and here are some of my skills:
+ I'm Julian from Argentina, I am looking to expand and deepen my knowledge in mobile application development, actively exploring new areas and interested in developing solid experience in this field., and here are some of my skills:

+- ⌨️ **C**
+- ☕️ **Java**
+- 🐍 **Python**
+- 🤖 **Kotlin**
 - 💻 **Android Studio**
-- ☕️ **Java**
 - 🧠 **Critical Thinking**
 - 💡 **Decision Making and Problem-Solving Skills**